keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 helm search repo keptn-lifecycle-toolkit
 ```

-The `helm upgrade --install` command offers a flag called `--set`, which can be used to specify configuration options using the format key1=value1,key2=value2,....
+The `helm upgrade --install` command offers a flag called `--set`, which can be used to specify
+configuration options using the format key1=value1,key2=value2,....
 The full list of available flags can be found in the [helm-charts](https://github.com/keptn/lifecycle-toolkit/blob/main/helm/chart/README.md).

-For installing the Lifecycle Toolkit via manifests use:
+All versions of the Lifecycle Toolkit can be installed using manifests,
+with a command like the following:

 <!---x-release-please-start-version-->